-Osteoarthritis (OA) impacts over 30 million Americans, with joint pain and musculoskeletal pain in general being one of the top reasons people see their physicians.1 Accompanying signs of arthritis are altered joint alignment, lack of joint mobility, morning stiffness, joint swelling, joint line tenderness, bony enlargements and pain with exercise in some cases.1,2 First-line therapies for OA include patient education, over the counter analgesics (acetaminophen) and anti-inflammatories (NSAIDs), a walking or light exercise program, weight management or nutrition program, and a referral to a physical therapist or chiropractor to help with symptom management.1
+Osteoarthritis (OA) impacts over 30 million Americans, with joint pain and musculoskeletal pain in general being one of the top reasons people see their physicians.1 Accompanying signs of arthritis are altered joint alignment, lack of joint mobility, morning stiffness, joint swelling, joint line tenderness, bony enlargements and pain with exercise in some cases.1,2

 Redefining Osteoarthritis

-When most clinicians think of OA, what comes to mind is a disease of “wear and tear.”
-We consider what we were taught during our training, which is to focus on the loss of joint space and a degradation of cartilage.
-We now know that OA is much more involved than what we learned in medical school even 10 years ago.
-OA really should be referred to as “whole joint failure,” just as loss of full function on the heart is diagnosed as heart failure and loss of full function of the kidney is diagnosed as renal failure.
+OA really should be referred to as whole joint failure, just as loss of full function of the heart is diagnosed as heart failure and loss of full function of the kidney is diagnosed as renal failure.
 Whole joint failure involves not only the cartilage but also helps us take into consideration the underlying bone, synovial membrane, synovial fluid, tendons, muscles, nerves, nociceptor sensitivity and underlying metabolic factors (TIMP/MMP activity).2

 Traditional Osteoarthritis Therapies

-Traditional therapies target primarily 5-LOX, COX-1, COX-2, and PLA2 inflammatory pathways via oral medication or intraarticular injection to provide pain relief.
+Traditional therapies target primarily 5-LOX, COX-1, COX-2 and PLA2 inflammatory pathways via oral medication or intraarticular injection to provide pain relief.
 However, this relief comes at a cost of more cartilage loss than previously thought and higher risks.
 Safer treatment alternatives should be a primary consideration, given the constraints of NSAIDs, especially in those with high cardiovascular risk, gastrointestinal and renal comorbidities, and the constraints of acetaminophen in those with high risk of liver injury or multiple medication adverse reactions.

-Benefits of Turmeric for Osteoarthritis Therapy
+Benefits of Turmeric for Osteoarthritis

 The phytochemical analysis of turmeric has revealed that there are 200-plus bioactive molecules present in the natural matrix of turmeric that contribute to its health benefits.
 The main constituents are the curcuminoids, which include curcumin, demethoxy curcumin and bis-demethoxy curcumin.
-In addition to this, the non-curcuminoid components, like turmerin, turmerones, elemene, furanodiene, curdione, bisacurone, cyclocurcumin, calebin A, and germacrone,4-7 all have shown the ability to reduce pain and inflammation separate from curcumin.8,9,12-16 The broad-spectrum bioactives mechanistically go above and beyond the primary targets traditional therapies.
+In addition to this, the non-curcuminoid components, including turmerin, turmerones, elemene, furanodiene, curdione, bisacurone, cyclocurcumin, calebin A, and germacrone,4-7 all have shown the ability to reduce pain and inflammation separate from curcumin.8,9,12-16 The broad-spectrum bioactives mechanistically go above and beyond the primary targets of traditional therapies.

-Recently, scientists have discovered that the microbiome metabolizes these bioactives and they enhance the anti-inflammatory signaling capacity of turmeric’s bioactives.
-Studies show turmeric’s bioactives increase microbiome diversity, inhibit and protect the body from LPS-induced inflammation,10 fortify enterocyte tight junctions and increase afferent vagus nerve signaling.11 These mechanisms provide a range of benefits that truly match the mechanistic needs of arthritic joints beyond a wear-and-tear or local inflammatory approach.
+Recently, scientists have discovered that the microbiome metabolizes these bioactives, and they enhance the anti-inflammatory signaling capacity of turmeric’s bioactives.
+Studies show turmeric’s bioactives increase microbiome diversity, inhibit and protect the body from LPS-induced inflammation,10 fortify enterocyte tight junctions, and increase afferent vagus nerve signaling.11 These mechanisms provide a range of benefits that truly match the mechanistic needs of arthritic joints beyond a wear-and-tear or local inflammatory approach.

-In vitro and in vivo studies indicate that the entire spectrum of bioactives in turmeric exhibits antioxidant, antineoplastic, antiviral, antiarthritic, anti-amyloid and anti-inflammatory properties.
+In vitro and in vivo studies indicate the entire spectrum of bioactives in turmeric exhibit antioxidant, antineoplastic, antiviral, antiarthritic, anti-amyloid and anti-inflammatory properties.
 But just how does the golden therapy stack up in clinical trials?
-Multiple double-blind, placebo-controlled clinical trials of osteoarthritis and rheumatoid arthritis patients have shown a decrease in pain, increase in joint function, and improved inflammatory and autoimmune biomarkers, and turmeric has also outperformed NSAIDs in head-to-head trials.8,12-16
+Multiple double-blind, placebo-controlled clinical trials of osteoarthritis and rheumatoid arthritis (RA) patients have shown a decrease in pain, increase in joint function, and improved inflammatory and autoimmune biomarkers, and turmeric has also outperformed NSAIDs in head-to-head trials.8,12-16

 Helping physicians find patients who they can best help